eagle-nest-learning-system/eagle-nest/README.md

 ## Inspiration

-This application is created to solve most of the UI and performance issues of modern web-based school management application and is built of the most advanced [technologies](#core-technologiesdependencies).
-Everything students and teachers need is in one place, which saves a significant amount of time, therefore lets them do more.
-The application is also surprisingly easy to learn, all it takes is literally 3 minutes of your life and you are ready to go :thumbs_up:
+This application is created to solve most of the UI and performance issues of modern web-based school management applications and is built on top of the most advanced [technologies](#core-technologiesdependencies).
+Everything students and teachers need is in one place and they work perfectly with Office 365.
+The application is also surprisingly easy to learn, all it takes is literally 3 minutes of your life and you are ready to go :smiley:

 ## For developers